appdev-projects/ruby-project-gym/README.md

 - think_fast
 - accumulate

-### dice_roll

-Write a program that:
-- Ask the user for a guess at what number the die will land on and then generate a random dice roll (a number between 1 and 6).
-- If the User guessed right, your program should print `You guessed correctly`
-- If they didn't, you program should print `Shame on you.
-The die landed on x`

-Hint: Use the `rand` method for the dice roll.

 ### sum_odd_integers

 Write a program that receives any amount of numbers from a user separated by spaces.